tarantool/doc/sphinx/book/box/box_introspection.rst

 .. module:: box.cfg

-The ``box.cfg`` submodule is for administrators to specify all the server configuration parameters; the full description of the parameters is in section :ref:`book-cfg <index-book_cfg>`.
+The ``box.cfg`` submodule is for administrators to specify all the server configuration parameters (see "Configuration reference" for :ref:`a complete description of all configuration parameters <box_cfg_params>`).
 Use ``box.cfg`` without braces to get read-only access to those parameters.

 **Example:**